Citizenry/platform/docs/design/synthesising-user-testing-results-examples/synthesis-recommendations-example-1.md

 _“It’s not helpful and the heading is misleading.
 This is geared towards experienced tech people”_

-There is actually guiding text on Ushahidi’s side here but this user did this:
+There is actually guiding text on StreetSignal’s side here but this user did this:

 \(On the HDX homepage\) User describes that they would look through the ‘quick links’ section for information on API keys